Matcha Cold Foam

 Ingredient Notes

-Cream gives cold foam that frothy texture.
-It’s not possible to make cold foam at home without the heavy cream. - 2% milk
+- Heavy cream: Cream gives cold foam that frothy texture.
+It’s not possible to make cold foam at home without the heavy cream.

-Milk is used to thin out the cream a little to make it pourable.
-Starbucks uses 2% milk but any milk can be used. - Matcha
+- 2% milk: Milk is used to thin out the cream a little to make it pourable.
+Starbucks uses 2% milk but any milk can be used.

-I prefer to use unsweetened matcha since the quality is better, but Starbucks uses sweetened matcha. - Vanilla syrup
+- Matcha: I prefer to use unsweetened matcha since the quality is better.

-Store-bought or homemade vanilla syrup will sweeten and flavor the cold foam just like Starbucks.
+- Vanilla syrup: Store-bought or homemade vanilla syrup will sweeten and flavor the cold foam.

 Step-by-Step Instructions